 How to Build a Network of Recruiters

 candidate as recruiters specialize in numerous subcategories.
-This primer is intended to provide guidance to clients on how to identify the right recruiters for their search, connect with them and interact in order to gain access to opportunities.
+This is intended to provide guidance on how to identify the right recruiters for job searches, connecting with them, and interacting in order to gain access to opportunities.
 While the Endeavor Agency team will help clients hunt for recruiters, the clients who wish to go further and faster in their networking will value learning these skills and techniques.

 Understanding Outside Recruiters